gbasler/squid/doc/tuto/Quasiquotes.md

 ```

-The code code demonstrating this example is also
+The code demonstrating this example is also
 [available in the example package](https://github.com/LPTK/Squid/blob/master/example/src/main/scala/example/PowOptim.scala).